SummaryRead the full fact sheet

 Healthy eating and drinking in hospital

-Eating healthy food and drinking enough water is important in maintaining healthy skin and plays a key role in wound healing.
+and drinking enough are important in maintaining and play a key role in wound healing.
 Not eating and drinking enough can quickly cause weight and muscle loss, particularly for older people.
 This will mean losing strength, which can make you less mobile and more likely to fall.

 Losing weight and muscle can also increase the chance of skin damage and mean any damage takes longer to heal.
 Overall, it can mean a longer stay in hospital and can even mean you don’t fully recover.